pnp/List-Formatting/view-samples/london-tube-status/README.md

 Version|Date|Comments
 -------|----|--------
 1.0|October 24, 2020|Initial release
+2.0|January 17, 2021|Updated to include Logic App version and improved Flow.

 ## Disclaimer
 **THIS CODE IS PROVIDED *AS IS* WITHOUT WARRANTY OF ANY KIND, EITHER EXPRESS OR IMPLIED, INCLUDING ANY IMPLIED WARRANTIES OF FITNESS FOR A PARTICULAR PURPOSE, MERCHANTABILITY, OR NON-INFRINGEMENT.**